-In 2012, the International Tuberous Sclerosis Consensus Conference reviewed prevalence and specificity of TSC-associated clinical manifestations and updated the TSC diagnostic criteria from 1998.
-Clinical features of TSC continue to be a principal means of diagnosis but include additional clarification and simplification.
-In addition, TSC may now be diagnosed via genetic testing.
-The new clinical and genetic diagnostic criteria of 2012 are summarised below.
+In 2021, the International Tuberous Sclerosis Complex Consensus Group reviewed prevalence and specificity of TSC-associated clinical manifestations and updated the TSC diagnostic criteria published in 2013.
+Clinical features of TSC and genetic testing provide two ways of obtaining a diagnosis of TSC.

 1. Clinical Criteria